swarnimstrange/placement-preparation-notes/Oops/Java/polymorphism/README.md

  <b> Method Overloading <b> is a technique which allows you to have more than one function with the same function name but with different functionality.
 Method overloading can be possible on the following basis:

-<li> The type of the parameters passed to the function. </li>
+- The type of the parameters passed to the function.
-for example String for first function, Int for second etc.
+ - for example String for first function, Int for second etc.

-<li> The number of parameters passed to the function. </li>
+- The number of parameters passed to the function.
-for example first is just String, second is both String and Int etc.
+ - for example first is just String, second is both String and Int etc.

-<li> Different return type </li>
+- Different return type
-for example frst function return type is string so secod return type should be int etc.
+ - for example frst function return type is string so secod return type should be int etc.